seanMj/stopMASSkillersFromMASScasualtys/README.md

 # stopMASSkillersFromMASScasualtys
 Honestly, no one should read until I can really form the thoughts for this idea.
-My Thought is in images and I have to interpret :(
+My thoughts and ideas are in images,  and I have to interpret :(
 Basically ideas to stop [severely reduce] mass shooters casualtie rate.

        [Hallways] ok, I tried Hallways your up next.